PHILIP L. BRUNER

 • Advisory Board Member of The Institute of Transnational Arbitration

-• Fellow of The National Contract Management Association
+• Member of The International Construction Law Association

 • Life Fellow of the American Bar Foundation